 “Melvin?” he shouted again, in vain.
 Between the roar of the fire and the screaming of the pigs, he was rendered as good as mute.
 It was getting difficult to breathe now and he could feel the heat of the flames getting closer; the building seeming to radiate.

 A lull in traffic occurred in the doorway, then one final pig jumped out and scurried away.
 After that there were no more.

 The next morning it would take the firefighters and police officers many hours of sifting through the charred bones of hundreds of pigs before human bones were finally located.
-Howard and Beverly had stayed up all night weeping together, watching the firefighters hosing down the building until at last all the flames were out.
+After paramedics treated and bound his knee, a sprain rather than a break, Howard and Beverly had stayed up all night weeping together, watching the firefighters hosing down the building until at last all the flames were out.
 But they already knew he was gone.

 When Lindsey arrived at dawn and was apprised of the situation, she was hysterical and inconsolable.
 Officers had to restrain her from rushing into the smoking ashes of the collapsed building.
 Beverly seemed catatonic and Howard was hoarse.
 Toby, sombre.
 A week later, after the internment, Lindsey’s face white and unmoving like stone, she approached Howard before leaving.
 He made an awkward attempt to hug her with his free arm, while balancing on his crutch, but she nearly jumped backward in her haste to avoid the embrace.
 Confused, he dropped his hand to his side.